AindreaAjax/ML_Introduction/Statistics/03_Measures_of_spread.md

 $$ IQR = Q3 - Q1 $$

-Box and whisker plots are a popular visualization technique to represent the IQR and other measures of spread.
+Box and whisker plots are a popular visualization technique that uses IQR to represent the spread of the data.
 The box represents the IQR, and the whiskers extend to the minimum and maximum values in the data set.
 Outliers are plotted as individual points.

+**Outliers** are data points that are significantly different from the other data vlaues.
+But how do we know which one is an outlier?
+A rule that's often used is that, $data\ points < Q1 - (1.5 * IQR)$ and the $data\ points > Q3 + (1.5 * IQR)$ are considered outliers.

 # Variance